Do Kids Need an EKG Before Playing Sports?

 You don’t need to do anything to prepare for an EKG.
 During the test, boys remove their shirts, and girls can wear a scoop-neck tank top or a sports bra.

-How to Prepare Your Child For an EKG
+What to Expect and How Prepare Your For an EKG

 Learn what happens during a pediatric EKG test from a child's perspective.